-• Radiologic Technology students may attempt a given Radiologic Technology (RAD) course only twice.
+• Radiologic Technology students may attempt a given Radiologic Technology (RAD) course or Clinical Education (CLE) only twice.
 An attempt is defined as having been registered in the course for at least three weeks, appeared on the roster, and received any grade, academic or administrative.